austinstover/ipe2tikz-images/README.md

 + Exporting gradients and effects is not supported.
 Gradients could in theory be exported as shades, if someone wanted to code it.
 Effects probably cannot be implemented within PGF/TikZ.
-+ Exporting bitmapped images is not supported.
-You can use `\includegraphics` within a text object in Ipe, after putting `\usepackage{graphicx}` in the preamble.
-The image will display in Ipe (if you have a recent enough version), and it should appear after compiling the exported code.
++ **NEW** Exporting bitmapped images is now supported.
+Bitmapped images are produced as output pdfs.
+Place these next to the `.tex` output file in your latex folder and use `\usepackage{graphicx}` in the preamble.
+The image should appear after compiling the exported code.
 + Only the current page, and the current view on that page, are exported.
 + The ipelet won't export symbols (marks and arrows) from stylesheets; these have to be defined by hand in a TikZ style.
 Note however that Ipe's standard